 These instructions on how to make a delta kite are fairly detailed.
-However, the reward is a great little light-wind flyer!
+However, the reward is a great little light-wind flier!
 Just the thing for a gentle evening breeze.
 About the only tool required by these instructions is a pair of sharp scissors.

 Any other materials you don't have are easily bought from local shops.
-If not exactly what I used, then at least something pretty similar!
+If it's not exactly what I used, then at least something pretty similar!

 The pictures should make things pretty clear.
 Just quickly work your way through from top to bottom, skimming over any detail that you don't need.

-The MBK 1-Skewer Delta kite is quite small at 1.0 SL (29 cm, 11 1/2 in.) in length, but copies the full-size deltas with a floating spreader and triangular keel.
+The MBK 1-Skewer Delta kite is quite small at 1.0 SL (29 cm, 11 1/2 in.) in length but copies the full-size deltas with a floating spreader and triangular keel.

 The little skewer kite flies best with several skewer-lengths of tail.